developer2020github/s_classifieds/readme.md

 Ads can be filtered by location, category, subcategory and date posted.
 This functionality is provided for main page and "My ads" page.

 #####Authentication and authorization.
 Application supports oauth2 with Google.

-Login management is implemented with flask-login: all views that are user-specific will be shown only to logged in user.
-Advantage of using flask-login vs new implementation is that it is a proven solution and actually requires less code.
+For it to work file client_secret.json needs to be populated with proper application credentials from Google.

+There is also e-mail/password based registration and log in system, using bcrypt for password management.

-Authorization is implemented for ad and profile update and delete functionlity, so that users can only change database records they own.
+Authorization is implemented for ad and profile update and delete functionality, so that users can only change database records they own.

-Login button is shown to new users, and sign out button - after user has logged in.

-Additionally, there is an optional e-mail/password based registration and log in system, using bcrypt for password management: as I explained in the forum link below, I intend to use this project in my portfolio and I think this is a good option to have.
-Since project requirements do not state it can be allowed, I made it optional.
-It is disabled for project submission (options.py, option ENABLE_EMAIL_AND_PASSWORD_LOGIN_AND_REGISTRATION ).
-Please refer to https://discussions.udacity.com/t/combining-flask-login-with-oauth2/202877 - added an option flag as discussed.

-Since this option is implemented not instead but in addition to third-party option, and is disabled in submitted version of the project I believe project meets the requirements.

 #####CSRF Protection
 All forms in the application inherit from FlaskForm of flask-wtf.
-Thus, CSRF protection is handled automatically: https://flask-wtf.readthedocs.io/en/stable/form.html The advantage of using flask-wtf is it is a proven solution and requires notably less code and testing.
+Thus, CSRF protection is handled automatically: https://flask-wtf.readthedocs.io/en/stable/form.html